What’s the best time for hiking in New Zealand?

 However, if hiking is your main reason for coming to visit our stunning country, then we recommend planning your trip for spring, summer or autumn, as walking in winter has its own set of unique challenges.

 The Trails’ season kicks off every spring in October and our five fully-guided, multi-day, small-group tours set off around this beautiful country again.
-Whether you are looking for the comfort and restaurant dining offered on our World Heritage Walking Tour, or the Masterpiece's mix of activity and experiences, the more challenging Kiwi Classic, the Short South for those who want an awesome adventure jam-packed into eight days, or a cultural taste of the North Island offered by the Sweet North – we're sure to have something just right for you.
+Whether you are looking for the comfort and restaurant dining offered on our World Heritage Walking Tour, or the Masterpiece's mix of activity and experiences, the more challenging Kiwi Classic, the Pure South for those who want an awesome adventure jam-packed into eight days, or a cultural taste of the North Island offered by the Sweet North – we're sure to have something just right for you.